microsoft/TypeScript-wiki/API-Breaking-Changes.md

+# TypeScript 4.0

+- TypeScript provides a set of "factory" functions for producing syntax tree nodes; however, TypeScript 4.0 provides a new node factory API.
+For TypeScript 4.0 we've made the decision to deprecate these older functions in favor of the new ones.
+For more details, [read up on the relevant pull request for this change](https://github.com/microsoft/TypeScript/pull/35282).

 # TypeScript 3.8

 - The mutable property `disableIncrementalParsing` has been removed.
 It was untested and, at least on GitHub, unused by anyone.
 Incremental parsing can no longer be disabled.